SAP SuccessFactors Administrators

-This document describes the steps necessary to establish the integration between SAP Cloud Platform Identity Authentication, formerly known as SAP Cloud Identity service, and SAP SuccessFactors BizX applications.
-We use the learning management systems (LMS) as an example application here.
+This document describes the steps necessary to establish the integration between SAP Cloud Platform Identity Authentication, formerly known as SAP Cloud Identity service, and SAP SuccessFactors HCM Suite.
+We use one application in the SAP SuccessFactors HCM Suite, the learning management systems (LMS), as an example application here.

 In this integration Identity Authentication service can act either as an authenticating authority for the users that access the LMS application, or as a proxy for the authentication of the users that access the LMS application via a corporate identity provider.

-The scope of this document is the steps performed on the SuccessFactors BizX side.
+The scope of this document is the steps performed on the SuccessFactors HCM Suite side.
 The steps performed on the Identity Authentication service side are described in the documentation of Identity Authentication service and linked here.

-- You have an SAP SuccessFactors LMS application integrated to SAP SuccessFactors BizX.
+- You have an SAP SuccessFactors LMS application integrated to SAP SuccessFactors HCM Suite.

 - You have a tenant of Identity Authentication service.

 - You have the Identity Authentication service SAML 2.0 metadata file provided by the tenant administrator.

 The trust configurations on the SAP SuccessFactors HCM Suite side are done in the Provisioning tool of SAP SuccessFactors.
 If you do not have access to the Provisioning tool, ask your SAP SuccessFactors contact person to make the necessary settings.

 Only the fields necessary for the configuration of Identity Authentication service as a trusted SAP SuccessFactors HCM Suite identity provider (IdP) are described here.
 The configurations of the other fields are not needed for this integration.

 1. Open the SAP SuccessFactors Provisioning tool and select your company.